 Playing Tennis Is Tough Enough On A Perfect Court, Try Playing On One Of These...

-Routine Court Resurfacing
+Tennis Court Resurfacing Contractors

-All weather tennis courts require routine resurfacing every four to six years depending upon the amount of play and environmental conditions such as the amount of leaf fall on the court, shade, etc. In addition to performing routine resurfacing, some “interim repairs” such as pressure cleaning and crack repairs should be anticipated between resurfacing cycles.
+All weather tennis courts require routine resurfacing every four to six years depending upon the amount of play and environmental conditions such as the amount of leaf fall on the court, shade, etc. In addition to performing routine resurfacing, some “interim tennis court repairs” such as pressure cleaning and crack repairs should be anticipated between resurfacing cycles.
 The purpose of coating a tennis court is to prevent the harmful oxidation and wear of the asphalt surface and to provide sure-footed traction and consistent ball response.
 If you neglect routine resurfacing and interim crack repairs, you should plan on incurring the major expense of an asphalt overlay.

 Note: Tennis court cracks can only be permanently remedied with an asphalt overlay.
 Cracks repaired in conjunction with routine resurfacing or during interim court repair work are temporary in nature.